Honda CR-V running costs and reliability

 What are the running costs?

-According to WLTP testing procedures the CR-V e:HEV returns more than 50mpg combined, and in testing, we managed 43mpg in typical driving including long motorway jaunts.
-That’s an excellent figure for a large SUV and would have been a good result for a diesel 10 years ago.
-It’s a self-charging hybrid which means you can get the best out of it even if you don’t have any way to charge a plug-in car at home.
+According to the official WLTP figures, the CR-V e:HEV should be good for 42.2 miles per gallon (mpg)Â combined.
+In testing, we managed 43mpg in typical driving including long motorway jaunts.
+An excellent figure that would have been a good result for a diesel 10 years ago.

-Plug-in hybrid range and charging
+Plug-in hybrid driving range and charging

 Servicing and warranty

-Honda dealers are usualy small, local businesses with a reputation for good customer service.
+Honda dealers are usually small, local businesses with a reputation for good customer service.
 Not that they particularly need it, as Hondas very rarely go wrong, so you’re unlikely to need to head back to the dealer for any reason but your yearly service.

 Reliability